-As at the date of this Annual Information Form, there are 92,250,303 Special Voting Units outstanding.
+As at the date of this Annual Information Form, there are 91,068,321 Special Voting Units outstanding.
 Special Voting Units have no economic entitlement in the REIT but entitle the holder to one vote per Special Voting Unit at any meeting of the Unitholders of the REIT.
 Special Voting Units may only be issued in connection with or in relation to Class B LP Units for the purpose of providing voting rights with respect to the REIT to the holders of such securities.
 Special Voting Units are issued in conjunction with the Class B LP Units to which they relate, and are evidenced only by the certificates representing such Class B LP Units.
-Special Voting Units are not transferable separately from the Class B LP Units to which they are attached (other than to affiliates) and will be automatically transferred upon the transfer of such Class B LP Units.
-Each Special Voting Units that may be obtained upon the exchange of the Class B LP Unit to which such Special Voting Unit is attached.
+Special Voting Units are not transferable separately from the Class B LP Units to which they are attached and will be automatically transferred upon the transfer of such Class B LP Units.
+Each Special Voting Unit entitles the holder thereof to that number of votes at any meeting of Unitholders that is equal to the number of Units that may be obtained upon the exchange of the Class B LP Unit to which such Special Voting Unit is attached.
 Upon the exchange or surrender of a Class B LP Unit for a Unit, the Special Voting Unit attached to such Class B LP Unit will automatically be redeemed and cancelled for no consideration without any further action of the Trustees, and the former holder of such Special Voting Unit will cease to have any rights with respect thereto.